fhorinek/SkyDrop/skydrop/utils/airspace/DataGeneration.md

 ## Prerequisites ##

-This is how to instlal the minimum required packets on a debian system to create airspace files
+This is how to install the minimum required packets on a debian system to create airspace files
  * apt-get install -y python3 python3-pip watch && \
  * pip3 install matplotlib shapely lxml